Santamaria (band)

-Santamaria is a Portuguese Eurodance project.

-Santamaria have sold more than 1,000,000 albums in Portugal during a career spanning roughly a decade.
+Santamaria is a Portuguese Eurodance project, that has sold over 500,000 albums in Portugal during a career spanning circa a decade.

 History

 Early years

 Formed in Santa Maria de Lamas (hence the name Santamaria) a Portuguese civil parish located in the municipality of Santa Maria da Feira, in the district of Aveiro, Portugal, in 1997, Santamaria are the brainchild of producers Luís Marante and Tony Lemos and lead singer Filipa, Lemos' sister.
 At the time, Lemos was already an experienced studio man, having first emerged on the music scene in a duo with Filipa called Tó & Marlene, playing in county fairs during the summer seasons.
 Later, Filipa joined the short-lived act Taitibitileus, which managed to score a minor novelty hit with the song "O Meu Abião."
 Longing for a change of pace, the siblings, joined by common friend Marante, started dabbling with Euro-dance, all of them inspired by widely popular acts like Ace of Base, Whigfield, and Corona.

 Recording enough songs for an album, Santamaria recruited two background singers and dancers, former model Dina Real and Yolanda.
 They shopped their demo CD around, and independent Portuguese label Vidisco took an interest.
 Consisting of re-recordings of all the tracks on the demo in more professional settings, debut album Eu Sei, Tu És... was released in early 1998.
 Boosted by the popular title track, the album went triple platinum in a year, even in the face of terrible reviews and a lack of airplay by the biggest radio stations in the country, their exposure mainly consisting of constant appearances in TV variety shows.
 Further hits with "Não Dá P'ra Viver Sem Ti" and the ballad "É Demais" consolidated Santamaria's success, leading to a successful spring and summer tour.